Earth

 Some initiatives for protecting migrating birds:

-Bottom line: Turn the lights out for birds during fall and spring migration.
-Check out the links here to maps that show when birds are passing over the area where you live.
+Bottom line: Turn the lights out for birds during spring migration.
+And check out the links here to maps that show when birds are passing over the area where you live.

 Read more: Fall hummingbird migration in progress across North America